How to choose Cognac?

 - Exclusive cognacs, vintage

-A blend of cognacs, the youngest of which is at least 2 years old.
+A blend of brandies, the youngest of which is at least 2 years.

-A blend of cognacs, the youngest of which is at least 4 years old.
+Blend of brandies, the youngest of which is at least 4 years.

-However, producers use significantly older types of cognac than the minimum required and therefore distinguish the cognacs by additional names:
+However, manufacturers use significantly older types of cognac than the minimum required, and therefore distinguish cognacs with additional names:

-Napoleon - ranks between VSOP and XO cognacs
+Napoleon – falls between VSOP and XO cognacs

 Extra – ranks above XO cognacs

-Hors d'Age - refers to high quality cognacs that are up to 100 years old
+Hors d’Age – denotes high-quality cognacs aged up to 100 years

-Vintage - vintage cognacs, the blend is from one year
+Vintage – vintage cognacs, the blend is from a single year